SimonGenin/hadron-docs/src/tests.md

 ## End-to-end tests

-To perform end-to-end test we will use a library called Cucumber.
+To perform end-to-end test we will use a Cucumber library in version 3.1.0.
+To install Cucumber simply type ```npm i cucumber@3.1.0 --save-dev``` in your project folder.

 ### Cucumber introduction

 Cucumber allows us to create our tests in a really nice looking manner by making so-called features, scenarios and steps.<br>
-Every feature consists of multiple(at least one) scenarios and each scenario has multiple steps.<br>
+Every feature consists of multiple(at least one) scenarios and each scenario has multiple steps.
-A scenario is a stand-alone test case.<br>
+A scenario is a stand-alone test case.
-A step is defined by user piece of code which is invoked by typing before specified phrase into the scenarios.<br>
+A step is defined by user piece of code which is invoked by typing before specified phrase into the scenarios.
-Tests should be stored in files with .feature extension.<br>
+Tests should be stored in files with .feature extension.

 Let's assume we want to create a test for function which adds two numbers together: